kwur/new-kwur-site/_posts/2008-09-09-fall-08-schedule.md

       </td>

       <td>
         Come and tune in on the night ride.
 We are friends.
 Unheard of sounds and beats, mindfuck, music, interviews, stories, and more.
-When we share our problems&#8230;
+When we share our problems…
       </td>
     </tr>